 3. Watch for patterns involving multiple fixtures

-4. Address unusual behavior early
+4. Address unusual behavior before it becomes consistent

-5. Track whether symptoms become more frequent
+5. Track whether symptoms are becoming more frequent

 Final Thoughts